wonderbird/wonderbird.github.io/_posts/2022-02-26-applied-forensics-complexity-of-hotspots.md

    images="HospitalRun.tsx.Total-Trend.png,HospitalRun.tsx.SD-Trend.png,HospitalRun.tsx.Mean-Trend.png"
    captions="Total Complexity for HospitalRun.tsx,Standard Deviation of Complexity for HospitalRun.tsx,Mean Complexity for HospitalRun.tsx" %}

+The total complexity of `HospitalRun.tsx` has grown strongly for a while in the past year.
+At some point the development team has removed much of the accumulated complexity.
+The mean and standard deviation curves mirror this trend.

+Still, the name of the module does not reveal its intention and it does not give guidance for what should be a part of the file and what is out of scope.

 ##### HospitalRun.test.tsx

 {% include gallery.html id="HospitalRunTest" folder="hospitalrun"
    images="HospitalRun.test.tsx.Total-Trend.png,HospitalRun.test.tsx.SD-Trend.png,HospitalRun.test.tsx.Mean-Trend.png"
    captions="Total Complexity for HospitalRun.test.tsx,Standard Deviation of Complexity for HospitalRun.test.tsx,Mean Complexity for HospitalRun.test.tsx" %}

+The trends of `HospitalRun.test.tsx` are similar to the trends of `HospitalRun.tsx`.
+It seems as if both files already have the attention of the development team.

 ##### patient-slice.ts